 To better manage expectations, let’s begin by clarifying what ‘long-distance’ means here.

-This may sound like a wide range if the starting point is only 10 miles.
-Because a shoe which works for a half-marathon might not have the level of comfort needed for a marathon or an ultra.
+It may sound like a wide range if the starting point is only 10 miles.
+Because a shoe that works for a half-marathon may not have the level of comfort needed for a marathon or an ultra.

 So what kind of long-distance running shoes are we talking about here?

-If there’s one thing we’ve realized after replying to thousands of reader comments, it’s that no two runners are the same.
-A shoe which works perfectly well for one person may not suit the other.
+If there’s one thing that we’ve realized after replying to thousands of reader comments, it’s that no two runners are the same.
+A shoe that works perfectly well for one person may not suit the other.

 For example, experienced runners have a higher cushioning tolerance.
-They are perfectly ok with low-profile running shoes for their high-mileage races or workouts.
+They are perfectly ok with low-profile running shoes for high-mileage runs.

 Others prefer shoes with plenty of cushioning.
-In this category are running shoe models with a high-volume midsole which make long runs comfortable.
-In both cases, the upper needs to breathe well and accommodate the temporary change in foot volume – long runs leads to the swelling effect.
+In this category are running shoe models with high-volume midsoles that make long runs comfortable.
+In both cases, the upper needs to breathe well and accommodate the temporary change in foot volume; long-distance runs lead to a swelling effect.

 So this is how it’s going to play out for this guide: two camps of runners = two shoe categories.

 We’ll begin the guide with the lower-profile trainers first.
-While these shoes aren’t as punishing as the ones meant for 5K runs, they aren’t what you would describe as fleshed-out cushioned trainers.
+While these shoes aren’t as punishing as the ones meant for 5K runs, they aren’t fleshed-out cushioned trainers either.
 So there’s a fair bit of overlap with the products mentioned on our ‘shoes for 10K’ guide.

 The second group packs more foam underneath as compared to the low-profile runners.
 However, for this guide, we’ve steered clear of bulky daily trainers such as the Asics Cumulus, the adidas Solar Glide, or the Brooks Ghost.
 The reason?
-If you’re running anything less than a half marathon, you should be able to dial up speed.
+If you’re running anything less than a half marathon, you should be able to dial up speed without the midsole getting in your way.

 There are no max-cushion shoes either; please refer to this guide for options if you’re interested.

 In their place, we’ve included cushioned running shoes with a bit of snap in them.
 That way, the cushioning won’t slow you down even if you want your high-mileage runs to be fast.
-The Reebok Forever Floatride Energy is an exception.
-After all, we did name it the best running shoe of this year.
+The Reebok Forever Floatride Energy 2 is an exception.
+After all, we did name the first-gen model the best running shoe of this year.
+The V 2.0 has the same midsole, so there’s no change in the ride quality.

 Category 1: Low-profile running shoes for long distances